 In 1984, The Bouverie Clinic moved to a new site in Parkville, and was re-named the Bouverie Family Therapy Centre.
 Due to its proximity to the institute and the involvement of key Bouverie alumni, the centre’s professional development courses were offered through the Occupational Therapy Department at the Lincoln Institute in 1986.
 Three years later, Lincoln Institute merged with La Trobe University, and a historic agreement was made between the University and the Victorian Government to locate the postgraduate award course (in family therapy) in a clinical public mental health service – making the Graduate Diploma of Family Therapy the first university qualification in family therapy to be offered in the southern hemisphere.

 In 1996, following the mainstreaming of mental health care, La Trobe University took over the management of The Bouverie Centre from the Mental Health Branch of the Victorian Department of Human Services, and added to Bouverie’s name the subtitle Victoria’s Family Institute.
-In the decades that followed, the range of clinical academic courses offered by Bouverie expanded and to date, the Centre delivers a number of Graduate Certificate programs, including the Graduate Certificate in Narrative Therapy (not available in 2015); a program specifically tailored for professionals working with people impacted by Acquired Brain Injury seeking to enhance their skill and confidence in working with families, and the nationally recognised Graduate Certificate in Family Therapy for Aboriginal and/or Torres Strait Islander Workers.
+In the decades that followed, the range of clinical academic courses offered by Bouverie expanded to include the nationally recognised Graduate Certificate in Family Therapy for Aboriginal and/or Torres Strait Islander Workers.
 The centre’s flagship Master’s level program is a regular feature on the academic calendar and we also boast a vibrant higher degree research program.